melt-umn/melt-website/silver/concepts/origins/index.md

 One very practical application is that we can get this chain of origin information, find the last one, and find the source location the object at the end of the chain originates from.
 This is what we currently do with the `location` annotation in many places.
 This common use case is wrapped up with the helper functions `getUrOrigin(...)` which returns the last item in the origin chain (if there is one) and `getParsedOriginLocation(...)` which gets the last item in the origin chain and - if it is a `parsedOriginInfo` indicating it was constructed in Copper - yields the `Location`.
-In situations where the logical textual origin of a node is not the textual origin of the node on which the rule which constructed it was defined one can attach a `logcialLocationNote(loc)` to it which will be used by `getParsedOriginLocation` instead.
+In situations where the logical textual origin of a node is not the textual origin of the node on which the rule which constructed it was defined one can attach a `logicalLocationNote(loc)` to it which will be used by `getParsedOriginLocation` instead.

 The origin information (the LHS, notes, interesting-ness or other source information) is tracked by the runtime and generated code and flows throughout running silver code.
 When a function or lambda is called the origin information from it's call site is used for values constructed in it.